-- Grade Level: 10-12 - Prerequisite: Biology I Honors and concurrent enrollment of Chemistry I - Grade Level: 11, 12 - Prerequisite: B- in Biology I (or Teacher Approval) and completion of Chemistry I - Credits: 1 per semester, 2 semesters - Fulfills science requirement for all diplomas
+• Grade Level: 10-12

+- Prerequisite: Biology I Honors and concurrent enrollment of Chemistry I - Grade Level: 11, 12 - Prerequisite: B- in Biology I (or Teacher Approval) and completion of Chemistry I - Credits: 1 per semester, 2 semesters - Fulfills science requirement for all diplomas

-ANATOMY & PHYSIOLOGY IVY TECH APHY 101 3 credits COURSE #309002/309022
+ANATOMY & PHYSIOLOGY COURSE #527601/527611

+IVY TECH APHY 101 3 credits

-State Course #5276 What are the structural levels of organisms?
+What are the structural levels of organisms?
 How does the structure of a cell, tissue, or organ relate to its function?

-Anatomy and Physiology introduces students to the cell which is the basic structural and functional unit of all organisms, and covers tissues, integument, skeleton, muscular, nervous, and circulatory systems as an Through instruction, including integrated unit. laboratory activities, students apply concepts associated with Human Anatomy Physiology.
-Students will understand the structure, organization, and function of the various components of the healthy body in order to apply this knowledge in all health related fields.
-Some students in this course will also have the opportunity to take part in a cadaver laboratory experience presented by Beacon Orthopedics.
+Anatomy and Physiology introduces students to the cell which is the basic structural and functional unit of all organisms, and covers tissues, integument, skeleton. muscular, nervous, and circulatory systems as an Through instruction, integrated unit. includina laboratory activities. students apply concepts Anatomy associated with Human Physiology.
+Students will understand the structure. organization, and function of the various components of the healthy body in order to apply this knowledge in all health related fields.
+Some students in this course will also have the opportunity to take part in a cadaver laboratory experience presented Beacon by Orthopedics.

-- Grade Level: 11,12
+Grade Level: 11,12

-- Prerequisite: C- in Biology and Chemistry
+Prerequisite: C- in Biology and Chemistry

-- Credits: 1 per semester; 2 semesters
+Credits: 1 per semester: 2 semesters

-- Fulfills science requirement for all diplomas

-CHEMISTRY II IVY TECH CHEM 101 3 credits COURSE #309003/309033
+CHEMISTRY II COURSE #309003/309033